apatsi10/EyetrackingExperimentalResearch-tobii/README.md

 synchronized watching and eye tracking.

 To use project you need:
--tobii pro nano eye tracker (or other tobii eye tracker compatible with tobii sdk module) -Eye Tracker Manager Software
+(a) tobii pro nano eye tracker (or other tobii eye tracker compatible with tobii sdk module), (b) Eye Tracker Manager Software,
--More python libraries (you can find in: requirements.txt) -python 3.8
+(c) More python libraries (you can find in: requirements.txt), (d) python 3.8

 For project to run properly you must have py files and the two images in the same directory.